aredn/documentation/arednHow-toGuides/local-software-source.rst

 |

 When you are finished with your changes, click the ``Done`` button.
-You will then be returned to your node’s admin view where you will be able to ``Commit`` or ``Revert`` your changes.
-Once the node has been pointed to the local software server, you can navigate to the *firmware* section and click the *refresh* icon to select and install the available software from your local software repository.
+You will then be returned to your node’s *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.
+Once the node has been pointed to the local software server, you can navigate to the **Firmware** section and click the *refresh* icon to select and install the available software from your local software repository.